rjclancy/spring-professional-5-study-quide/index.md

 ### Is the JDBC template able to participate in an existing transaction?
 ### What is a transaction isolation level?
 How many do we have and how are they ordered?
 ### What is @EnableTransactionManagement for?
+Enables Spring's annotation-driven transaction management capability, similar to the support found in Spring's <tx:*> XML namespace.
+To be used on @Configuration classes as follows
+`@Configuration
+ @EnableTransactionManagement
+ public class AppConfig {
+ }
+ `
 ### What does transaction propagation mean?
 ### What happens if one @Transactional annotated method is calling another @Transactional annotated method on the same object instance?
 ### Where can the @Transactional annotation be used?
 What is a typical usage if you put it at class level?